EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 The most obvious choice for Model Y charging at home is Tesla’s own Wall Connector charging station.
 The latest 3rd generation home charger is Wi-Fi connected and supports up to 11.5 kW charging speeds, that is 44 miles of range added to the Model Y every hour.
 (60 amp circuit breaker is required to get the whole 11.5 kW)

 The Tesla Wall Connector seamlessly integrates with the Tesla app and ecosystem.
 (Like the ability to open the Model Y’s charge port with a button on the charger handle) The Wall Connector allows the user to restrict charging to only Teslas, or even specific VIN Teslas.
-This is especially useful for outdoor installations.
 Also, more than one Wall Connector can be networked to enable ‘Power Sharing’ to avoid overloading the main electrical panel.

 Why Consider Third-Party Home Chargers?

 The Tesla Wall Connector is the best choice for most Model Y owners.
-However, third-party chargers offer interest features.
+However, third-party products may offer interesting features.
 For example; the Wall Connector must be professionally hardwired, but many third-party chargers come with a plug for NEMA 14-50 outlets.

 Specs